6 Steps for Your Software Implementation Process

 Leading a software implementation can be a massive undertaking—especially when you’re onboarding 5,000 employees in just two days.

-But with the right attitude and a lot of preparation, it can be done.
+But with the right attitude and a lot of preparation, your software implementation can be a success.

 Just ask Yitsy Montano.

 Montano and her team at Ultimate Software implemented iOFFICE within the past year and learned a lot throughout the process.
-The winner of our Rockstar Rookie award graciously shared those lessons with us at our Big Easy Workplace Summit.
+The winner of our Rockstar Rookie award graciously shared those lessons about software implementation with us at our Big Easy Workplace Summit.